Mika X: Stage shows I Loved me a Man, Lava Lover and Pearl Harbour 1990–1994

-In 1990, the single I have loved me a man was officially released which reached 46th on the New Zealand music singles charts.
-The song was produced by Dalvanius Prime, the producer to Poi E.
+In 1990, the single I Have Loved Me a Man was released and reached 46th on the New Zealand music singles charts.
+The song was produced by Dalvanius Prime, the producer to Poi E. At about this time, Gudsell, under instructions from Dalvanius, changed his name to Mika, a non-binary version of "Mike".

 In 1991, Mika released his first song, "Juiced", with producer Alan Jansson.
-He toured a show called Juiced World Tour in 1991 and 1992.
+He toured the show "Juiced World Tour" in 1991 and 1992.

-Mika played the minor role of takatāpui man Tahu in the 1993 film The Piano.
+Credited as Neil Mika Gudsell, Mika played the minor role of takatāpui man Tahu in the 1993 film The Piano.

-Mika performed at the 1992 Hero Party at Princes Wharf in Auckland singing his original song "Lava Lover".
+Mika performed at the 1992 Hero Party at Princes Wharf in Auckland, singing his original song "Lava Lover".
 The performance, which began with a karanga with Mika on top of the stage, included over 300 performers: drag queens, Pacific Island dancers, lesbian taiaha, and men in semen costumes.
-His backdrop was Keith Haring-inspired art with yellow squares with symbols of condoms and safe sex messaging.
+His backdrop was Keith Haring-inspired art featuring yellow squares with condom symbols and safe-sex messaging.
 He ended his performance with a gay haka that he created called "Tenei Toku Ure".
-In the following two years Mika put on four shows.
-Despite some setbacks when an agent stole money from him, he was the warm up act for Grace Jones at Roxy NYC.
+In the following two years, Mika put on four shows.
+Despite some setbacks when an agent stole money from him, he was the warm-up act for Grace Jones at Roxy NYC.